Marisa Park

-Maria Luisa de Vera Park (born 25 August 1991) is a Filipino international footballer who plays as a midfielder.
+Maria Luisa de Vera Park (born 25 August 1991) is a professional international footballer who plays as a midfielder.
+Born in the United States, she represents the Philippines at international level.

 Early life and education

 Park was born in Alexandria, Virginia on August 25, 1991, to Randy and Mavee Park.
 She studied at Langley High School and later at the Wake Forest University where she graduated in May 2013 with a degree in business and enterprise management.

 Career

 Youth and college

 Park played for Reston FC.
 She also played for her varsity team, the Wake Forest Demon Deacons from 2009 to 2013.
 She has the fourth-most appearance in the history of Wake Forest's program, appearing 89 times for the team.
 Park scored eight goals, 10 assists and 26 points in her Wake Forest Career.
 She was also part of the Demon Deacons team that won its first ACC Championship in 2010 and was named as part of the 2010 ACC All-Tournament Team.